-The Corson Natural Area is 160 acres of bottomland just north of Lake Stevens in a rural residential area.
+The Corson Natural unit includes 160 acres of river bottomland just north of Lake Stevens in a rural residential area.
 It was last logged and cleared in the 1950s.
-The previous owner, who gave it to WDFW in 1976 for wildlife habitat enhancement and non-hunting public use, built a one-acre and an eight-acre pond, and maintained about seven acres of clearings, which are still present today.
-The remainder is second growth forest of mixed deciduous/coniferous tree with red alder.
-Catherine Creek cuts through the northeastern corner.
-In the last 15 years, volunteer groups have cleared the alder trees and brush to plant about eight acres of coniferous trees.
-A contract farmer planted the seven-acre agricultural field in barley for wildlife use.
-There is a trail, one observation blind, but no developed public access.
+The previous owner donated the property to WDFW in 1976 for wildlife habitat enhancement and non-hunting public use.
+The unit contains several large ponds and approximately seven acres of fields that provide forage for birds and waterfowl.
+Corson Natural unit also contains second growth forest with deciduous and coniferous trees.
+Catherine Creek cuts through the northeastern corner of the unit.
+In the last 15 years, volunteer groups have cleared the alder trees and brush and planted about eight acres of coniferous trees.
+There is no developed public access.

 Birds of Prey